Overview of Michigan Mortgages

 Before you buy a home in Michigan, it’s a good idea to look at the history of its property taxes.
-Some homes in the Great Lakes State are overdue for an assessment, which means the property taxes on the homes may be much higher than you’d expect.
-Because of the state’s automatic property tax foreclosure law it’s especially important to ensure that you can keep up with your property tax bill if you’re buying a home in Michigan.
+Some homes in the Great Lakes State are likely overdue for an assessment, which means the property taxes on the homes may be much higher than you’d expect.
+Because of the state’s automatic property tax foreclosure law it's especially important to ensure that you can keep up with your property tax bill if you’re buying a home in Michigan.

-The foreclosure process in Michigan generally goes through an auction, not a lawsuit.
+The foreclosure process in Michigan generally involves an auction, not a lawsuit.
 Most mortgages include a power of sale clause that allows the lender to advertise the home’s foreclosure in the event that the buyer becomes delinquent on mortgage payments.
 Notice of foreclosure, including a sale date, must be advertised for four weeks before the sale, and within 15 days the lender must post a notice at the property to be foreclosed.
 There is no mortgage default notice requirement in Michigan, which puts the burden on the homebuyer to stay on top of mortgage bills.
 The foreclosure process in the Great Lakes State can move quickly.

 30-Year Fixed Mortgage Rates in Michigan

 If you get a mortgage in Michigan (which you might not need to do if you score a bargain at auction) you’ll probably end up with a 30-year fixed-rate mortgage.
-That’s the type of mortgage that most homebuyers opt for.
+That’s the type of mortgage most homebuyers opt for.

 Once you lock in your mortgage rate, it won’t change for the full 30-year term unless you decide to refinance your mortgage.
-And you’ll have 30 years to pay off the mortgage, unless you refinance or make prepayments that shorten the term.
+You’ll have 30 years to pay off the mortgage, unless you refinance or make prepayments that shorten the term.

 Michigan Jumbo Loan Rates

 As we mentioned, in most counties, any home loan that’s $453,100 or less is a "conforming loan."
 Loans exceeding that amount are considered jumbo loans and generally come with a higher interest rate.
 Why?
 Because if a bank is lending you an extra-large sum it wants some compensation for that extra risk.
 However, jumbo loans currently come with lower rates.